 💡 Scanning a QR code pre-fills the ticket location (floor or area) so employees don't have to search for it manually.

 Any deskbird user can submit a ticket via the web app, directly from the interactive floor plan, or by scanning a QR code sticker.
 The process follows three steps: Add Location > Add details > Review report.
-Users can move back and forth between the steps at any time — all previously entered information is automatically saved and will not be lost.
+Users can move back and forth between the steps at any time — all previously entered information is automatically saved.

 From the web app